Interviews and assessment centres

 Retail graduate interviews: the questions to expect

 Take a look at the most common interview questions for graduate retail roles and prepare to give the best possible responses.
-Get some tips from Donna Miller, too – European HR director for Enterprise Rent-A-Car when we spoke to her.
+Get some tips from Donna Miller, too – European HR director for Enterprise Mobility when we spoke to her.

 a candidate in front of an interview panel at a graduate retail interview